Latest News

 Selling or shifting?

-How can we square this?
+How can we square that?

 Changes in exchange rates and bond prices can explain changes in custody data.
-Some of the "selling", however, can be explained by central banks moving their holdings from U.S. jurisdictions to other parts of their network or non-U.S. jurisdictions.
+Some of the "selling", however, can be explained by central banks moving their holdings from U.S. jurisdictions to other parts of their investment network or non-U.S. jurisdictions.

 Footprints shrinking at nominal highs